4-C: Community Coordinated Child Care

 Girl on swing

-• Centers and family child care homes licensed by the Department of Children and Family Services
+• Child Care Centers and Family Child Care Homes/Group Homes licensed by the Department of Children and Family Services

 • Head Start and Early Head Start Programs.